Music Director and Composer

 - Researches for new scores and styles.

-- Discusses with directors and editors to finalize the placement of the musical piece in television or movies.
+- Discusses with directors and editors to finalize the placement of the musical pieces in television and movies.

 - Explore different musical styles and compositions.

-Needless to say a music director or a composer should have a vast knowledge of different musical styles and compositions.
+Musical Knowledge: Needless to say a music director or a composer should have vast knowledge of different musical styles and compositions.
 They should be adept in different musical instruments.
-Computer Knowledge:

-Since most of the music today, is composed on computers, adequate knowledge of software programs is essential.
-Interpersonal Skills:
+Computer Knowledge: Since most of the music today, is composed on computers, adequate knowledge of software programs is essential.

 - Opportunity to translate your hobby of music into a profession.